rangle/ngCourse2/handout/testing/services/async-execution.md

 });
 ```

-Instead of using `inject`, we use `injectAsync` to fulfill dependencies and execute the test in an asynchronous process.
-Using `injectAsync` requires us to return a Promise, which we use to resolve the competition of our test by calling `pass`, or `fail`, depending on the results of our test.
+Instead of only using `inject`, we use `fakeAsync` to wrap it and fulfill dependencies and execute the test in an asynchronous process.
+Using `fakeAsync` requires us to return a Promise, which we use to resolve the competition of our test by calling `pass`, or `fail`, depending on the results of our test.